bsebesta/portfolio-v2/content/notes/what-is-ux.md

 ---

 I don't know that the question of "What is UX?" will ever be easily be settled.
 But I think it's worth trying ot think of UX as simultaneously many things.
-That's my working answer, at least.
-And I'm proud to be part of this great profession.
+Different jobs and roles in the industry will emphasize different things at different times—in one role, I might be more focused on the _process_ as a researcher, and in another role, I might be focused on the _craft_ of UI or motion design.
+But there's a grand _tradition_ of trying to make the world better that unites us, even if it's in tension with the other grand tradition of trying to make a buck at others' expense.
+May we all work to design a better world, and (I hope) continue to debate what it is, exactly, that makes UX design UX design.

 [^1]: I should note here that it is not _always_ in the best interests of the company to make great products.
 As Ed Zitron notes in [Big Tech's Big Downgrade](https://www.businessinsider.com/tech-companies-ruining-apps-websites-internet-worse-google-facebook-amazon-2023-3), many companies prioritize shareholder and investor interests, seeking short-term gains at the expense of a good product.
 But I think it's fair to say that any gains thus realized will result in user attrition over time.
-(The pull of profit is probably the biggest "distortion field" exerting force on the discipline of UX today.)
+(The pull of short-term profits is possibly the biggest "distortion field" exerting force on the discipline of UX today.)

+[^6]: Sheryl Cababa makes this point wonderfully in the first few chapters of [Closing the Loop: Systems Thinking for Designers](https://rosenfeldmedia.com/books/systems-thinking-for-designers/).
+Not considering contexts and systems that the user is embedded in, and the unintended consequences that might result, is still another "distortion field" at work.

 [^2]: I want to write more about how to determine whether a product is well-crafted, but for now, I like Adam Stoddard's definition in ["Craft at scale" is a white whale"](https://aaadaaam.com/notes/craft-at-scale/): 1) Is it well-made?
 2) Is it well-considered?
 3) Is it beneficial?
 4) Is it opinionated?
+(Still another side note: scale could be considered still _another_ potential UX distortion field, at least if measures aren't taken to empower teams and culture.)

 [^3]: The "unending conversation" is [a wonderful metaphor used by Kenneth Burke](https://kairos.technorhetoric.net/2.1/features/brent/burke.htm).
 It's used by him to describe philosophy and the humanities, and in the sense that design is a tradition that philosophizes about itself, I think applying the metaphor here is apt.

-[^4]: "The tension between craftmanship and profit" may be among my favorite (and provocative) answers to the question leading this essay.
+[^4]: "The tension between craftmanship and profit" may be among my favorite answers to the question leading this essay.

-[^5]: From Neil Postman's wonderful book "Technopoly"
+[^5]: From Neil Postman's provocative book [Technopoly](https://www.google.com/books/edition/Technopoly/-t56GrAjJEsC?hl=en).